wmo-im/wis2box-training/documentation/docs/practical-sessions/csv2bufr-templates.en.md

 <img width="450" alt="Image showing MQTT explorer after uploading DAYCLI" src="../../assets/img/mqtt-daycli-template-success.png"/>

-## Creating a custom CSV-to-BUFR mapping template

-The csv2bufr module comes with a command line tool to create your own mapping template using a set of BUFR sequences as input.

-In this exercise we will demonstrate how to create a new mapping template and use it to convert CSV data to BUFR for a new dataset.

 ## Conclusion

 !!! success "Congratulations"
     In this practical session you have learned:

-    - about the csv2bufr converter in the wis2box
+    - how to create a custom mapping template for converting CSV data to BUFR
-    - how to use the AWS and DAYCLI templates to convert CSV data to BUFR
+    - how to use the built-in AWS and DAYCLI templates for converting CSV data to BUFR
-    - and how to validate a sample CSV file using the csv2bufr form in the wis2box web-application

-!!! info "Next steps"
-    The csv2bufr converter used in the wis2box has been designed to be configurable for use with any row based tabular data.
-The column names, delimiters, quotation style and limited quality control can all be configured according to user needs.
-In this session you have used the built-in AWS and daycli templates but you can develop your own templates for other data types as required.